microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

     Imports Complete

-Instantiating and Connecting with an Azzre Data Connector
+Instantiating and Connecting with an Azure Data Connector
 ---------------------------------------------------------

 See :py:class:`Azure Data <msticpy.data.azure_data.AzureData>`